iotdomain/iotdomain-standard/iotconnect-standard.md

 # Input Commands

-Input commands are send by other publishers to provide input to a node.
-The messages of all input commands contain the address of the sender.
+Input commands are send by other publishers to control inputs of a node.
+The messages of all input commands contain the address of the sender to be able to verify the signature.

-In secured domains, only publishers that have joined the secure domain and provide a valid signature are allowed to send input commands.
-Receivers can verify the message signature with the sender's public key, provided with its discovery message.
-If this verification fails then the input command must be ignored.
+In secured domains, input commands are only accepted if the message is encrypted, properly signed, and is sent by publishers whose identity is signed by the DSS.

 Additional restrictions can be imposed by limiting updates to specific publishers.